odoh-tc/geolocation/README.md

 ## Overview

 This FastAPI application provides an endpoint to greet a user and determine their geolocation based on their IP address.
-It uses the `httpx` library to make asynchronous HTTP requests to an external IP geolocation API.
+It utilizes the `httpx` library to perform asynchronous HTTP requests to an external IP geolocation API.
+Additionally, it also includes functionality to retrieve the temperature of the location.

 ## Features

 - **IP Geolocation**: Retrieves the city location based on the client's IP address.
+- **Temperature Retrieval**: Provides the current temperature of the geolocated city.
-- **Asynchronous Requests**: Uses `httpx.AsyncClient` for non-blocking HTTP requests.
+- **Asynchronous Requests**: Uses `httpx.AsyncClient` for efficient and non-blocking HTTP requests.
-- **Error Handling**: Robust error handling for network and HTTP errors.
+- **Error Handling**: Implements robust error handling mechanisms for network and HTTP errors.

 ## Requirements